Overview

 }'

-You can find the required permissions for the various API endpoints by visiting the SWAGGER documentation.
-In the description of each endpoint, look for a field labeled "Operation."
-This field indicates the specific permission needed to access that endpoint.
+You can find the required permissions for API endpoints by visiting the Swagger documentation.
+In the description of each endpoint, look for the Operation field which indicates the specific permission needed.